A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 \section{Architectures}

-Vanilla Transformer is essentially a special GNN, where self-attention mechanisms across all nodes are operated in a fully-connected graph.
-Since Transformers ignore the original graph structure, the core objective of GT is to incorporate edge information into Transformer architecture.
+Vanilla Transformer is essentially a special GNN, where self-attention mechanisms across all nodes are operated in a fully-connected graph~\cite{muller2024attending}.
+Since Transformers ignore the original graph structure, the core objective of GT is to incorporate edge information into the Transformer architecture.
 Based on the approaches of incorporating this structural prior, in this section, we systematically categorize existing GTs into four classes: 1) Multi-level Graph Tokenization (Section~\ref{architecture:token}).
 2) Structural Positional Encoding (Section~\ref{architecture:PE}).
 3) Structure-aware Attention Mechanisms (Section~\ref{architecture:attention}).
 4) Model Ensemble between GNNs and Transformers (Section~\ref{architecture:Ensemble}).
-Following the categorization, \cref{tab:architecture} summarizes representative literature, and \cref{fig:framework} illustrates a conceptual overview of the architectures.
+Following the categorization, \cref{fig:framework} provides an overview of the architectures, while \cref{tab:architecture} summarizes representative design choices.
+Under the unified framework in \cref{fig:framework}, this section focuses on the architectural perspective: \cref{tab:architecture} records which structural priors are incorporated by each GT, Section~\ref{sec.theory} analyzes the expressive capability implied by these choices, and Section~\ref{sec.applications} reviews their use across different graph organization forms.
 Apart from novel model architectures, practical applications of GTs necessitate high scalability or equivariance.
 Therefore, we also discuss the advanced progress in enhancing scalability (Section~\ref{architecture:Scalability}) and achieving equivariance (Section~\ref{architecture:Equivariance}) for GTs.